Masaki Izumi

-Masaki Izumi (泉 正樹, Izumi Masaki) is a Japanese professional shogi player ranked 8-dan.
+Masaki Izumi (泉 正樹, Izumi Masaki) is a Japanese retired professional shogi player who achieved the rank of 8-dan.

-Early life
+Early life and apprenticeship

 Izumi was born on January 11, 1961, in Nerima, Tokyo.
 He entered the Japan Shogi Association's apprentice school under the guidance of shogi professional Shigeru Sekine at the rank of 6-kyū in 1973.
 He was promoted to 1-dan in 1977 and obtained full professional status and the rank of 4-dan in August 1980.

 Shogi professional

 Izumi is a member of the so-called Shōwa 55 group (55年組), a group of eight strong players that become professional in 1980–1981 (Year 55 of the Shōwa period) and won numerous shogi tournaments.
 Others in the group include Yoshikazu Minami, Osamu Nakamura, Michio Takahashi, Akira Shima, Hiroshi Kamiya, Yasuaki Tsukada, and Yūji Yoda.

 Izumi became the 51st shogi professional to win 600 official games when he defeated Kōichi Kinoshita in a 59th Ōi tournament preliminary round game on October 4, 2017.

 In March 2019, Izumi voluntarily declared himself as a free class player, thus leaving the Meijin tournament league.